pc0618/fall-detection/README.md

 For model 1: the Fall-Detection-with-CNNs-and-Optical-Flow, check the file requirements.txt in the /scr folder for all the required dependencies
 For model 2: follow the instructions for installing Sonnet.

+### Dataset description
+There are three different datasets used in this project: 1)UR Fall Detection Dataset; 2)Kinetic Human Action Video Dataset; 3)Multiple Cameras Fall Dataset.

 ## Running the tests

 Explain how to run the automated tests for this system